• Skip to primary navigation

 Jade Museum: cheap thing to do in Costa Rica

 The Jade Musuem is $15, Gold Museum is $11 and the National Museum is $9.
-The Jade Museum is incredible, it opened in 2014 and is in our opinion, the best museum in Costa Rica with really nice exhibits.
+The Jade Museum is very nice.
+In our opinion, it’s the best museum in Costa Rica.
 Another great place to visit is the National Theater.

 Rent a surfboard or boogie board